Privacy and Security

 - You explicitly choose the hosted model over Copilot

 Note: If you want to use Copilot Tools or MCP features, you must have GitHub Copilot installed (for Copilot Tools) or an external AI client configured (for MCP).
-The hosted model cannot be used for these features.
+Hosted models cannot be used for these features.

 Privacy Considerations